 Next, anesthesia will be applied to numb the area and help ease discomfort during the procedure.
 Afterward, a refined facial frame will be created with pigment color of your choice using strokes that are slightly thicker than those used for traditional tattooing or piercing work.

 Extra strokes may then be added if desired for a fuller look.
 Any excess pigment will be removed from the skin with specialized tools before providing clients with their final results.

 Microblading is a popular and increasingly popular procedure that is used to improve the appearance of a person’s skin.
 This procedure involves applying small strokes of pigment to the skin with a blade, which creates the appearance of hair-like strokes.

 There are three key elements to this procedure that need to be considered: numbing, hair stroke design, and pigment implantation.

-After the initial consultation, your microblader will use numbing cream or gel on your face in order to reduce any pain during the touch up.
+After the initial consultation, your microblader will use numbing cream or gel on your face to reduce any pain during the touch up.
 The hair stroke designer will then create the desired shape and depth of the strokes using a computerized device.
 Then, the pigment is injected into each individual stroke for a realistic result.

-The “hair like strokes” are then applied by your microblader in order to create a 3D effect.
+The “hair like strokes” are then applied by your microblader to create a 3D effect.
 By applying small strokes in different directions, your microblader can create an incredibly realistic look that can last for up to two years, depending on how often it is touched up.

-After applying these hair like strokes, it is good to follow specific aftercare instructions in order to ensure long lasting results.
+After applying these hair like strokes, it is good to follow specific aftercare instructions to ensure long lasting results.
 These tips include avoiding sun exposure and using an SPF 30 sunscreen daily if desired.

 3. Filling In Sparse Areas